Geometry of knots in real projective $3$-space: The geometry and topology of

+Any link, which is disjoint from $\overline{N}$ can be projected to $P$.
+It is obvious that one can always assume that any link is disjoint from $\overline{N}$, since if otherwise, there is an isotopy which can be used to remove it from meeting $\overline{N}$.
+This image of the projection in $P$ can be \say{drawn} on $D^2$ by taking its inverse image in $D^2$.
+Clearly it will be a collection of arcs in $D^2$ with boundary points in $\partial D^2$ forming a set closed under the antipode map of $\partial D^2$.
+As in the classical case, one can always assume the link is in \say{regular position} and the image in $D^2$ has only double points as singularities.

-Consider the disk model of $\mathbb{R}P^3$ presented as a quotient of a $3-ball$, $D^3$.
-By choosing two diametrically opposite points as north and south poles, we have a projection $\delta: D^3\to D^2$, onto a central disk $D^2$ defined by circular arcs passing through the chosen poles.
-Refer to Figure 1.
-The image of a tame knot in $\mathbb{R}P^3$, embedded in regular position, under $\delta$, with the \say{over-under} crossing information provided at each double point, is said to be a diagram of the knot.
-Just like the ball, the diametrically opposite points of the disk on which the diagram is drawn should be regarded as being identified.
-In a diagram of a knot in $\mathbb{R}P^3$ on a disk $D^2$, any diameter of the disk is a projective line in the quotient $\mathbb{R}P^2$.
-Notice that the pull back of such a line under $\delta$, in $D^3$ is a $2-disk$ perpendicular to the $D^2$ which is the target of $\delta$.
+\begin{definition} The image of a tame link in $\mathbb{R}P^3$, in regular position, under $\delta$, with the \say{over-under} crossing information provided at each double point, is said to be a \textbf{diagram} of the link. \end{definition}

+Just like the ball, the diametrically opposite points of the disk $D^2$ should be regarded as being identified.
+In a diagram of a link in $\mathbb{R}P^3$ on a disk $D^2$, any diameter of the disk is a projective line in the quotient $\mathbb{R}P^2$.
+Notice that the inverse image of such a line under $\pi$, in $D^3$ together with $N$ and $N'$ added is a $2$-disk transversally intersecting $D^2$.
 Refer to Figure 3.
 And in the quotient $\mathbb{R}P^3$ this disk represents a projective plane.
-Thus projective lines in a diagram can be pulled back to a projective plane.
+Thus diameters of the disk in a diagram can be pulled back to a projective plane.
+A projective plane embedded in $\mathbb{R}P^3$ whose inverse image under $\pi$ of some ball model is a flat 2-disk or the sphere $\partial D^3$ in $D^3$ will be called a \say{standard projective plane}. \begin{definition} An embedded projective plane in $\mathbb{R}P^3$ which is isotopic to a standard projective plane will be called an asymptotic projective plane. \end{definition}